learn-co-curriculum/dsc-hierarchical-agglomerative-clustering-codealong/README.md

 plot_agglomerative_algorithm()
 ```

 This very informative graph shows every step of the linkage (note that the dataset in the pictures is not the one we created above).
 In the very first step, each data point represents one cluster.
 Then in every step, two clusters (with cluster meaning either a single data point or a cluster of points that has been created in a previous step) that are closest are merged.
-Note that `plot_agglomerative_algorithm()` actually even goes beyond the specified endpoint of three clusters and shows what the result would be if we'd have 2 clusters too.
+Note that `plot_agglomerative_algorithm()` actually even goes beyond the specified endpoint of three clusters and shows what the result would be if we had specified 2 clusters instead.

 Next, let's import `plot_agglomerative` from `plot_agg` and run this function as well.
 This function gives us another view on the clustering technique, as it shows an overlay of all possible clusterings.
 This way, it creates an overview of how each cluster breaks up into smaller clusters.

 ```python